FACN1/week5-facn-hosers/README.md

   //No blank lines before or after logic in functions, but should use one to space out code when logically appropriate (maybe add a comment!)
 }
 ```

+#SGC

+- Implement the soft deadlines better
+- Have hard deadline of every 1 hour tell each other exactly where they are.
+- Allow each other to interrupt our Work
+- Raise issues during our work for a to do list
+- Keep deep reviews of Pull requests
+- Liwan/other spaces to work, with peace and quiet
+- Pre-presentation run through was good
+- Don't interrupt each other during presentation, but admit if you don't know and ask if someone else can answer that.
+- Try and use the nodemon module to not have to reset the server every time
+- Maybe try and be stricter on TDD
+- Continue with initial readme but start updating better/more often.
+- Before you put a pull request in, update the readme appropriately (if it's a big feature)
+- Only merge if everyone understands the recode
+- Keep the strong commenting from day 1
+- maybe try and look at css earlier to have better initial styling